 A temperature over 99.5 degrees is one of the most common signs of infection.
 If you have a fever after a root canal treatment, contact your endodontist or dentist immediately.

 Pain or soreness for a few days after a root canal, especially in the area of the affected tooth and gums, is normal.
-However, if the pain is prolonged or worsens you should return to your dentist or endodontist.
+However, if the pain worsens or is prolonged more than 3 days you should return to your dentist or endodontist.